11 Things You Might Not Know About the U.S. Navy

 • There’s a good argument to be made that Robert Heinlein’s literary universe was influenced by his time at the United States Naval Academy, from which he graduated, and his time on the USS Lexington and USS Roper.

 • Humphrey Bogart enlisted in the Navy in 1918 and served on the USS Leviathan and USS Santa Olivia.

 • Before he was MC Hammer, he was AK3 Stanley Burrell (short for Petty Officer Third Class Aviation Storekeeper).

 7. NCIS isn’t just a TV show.
-(Although the guy behind the TV show also brought us Quantum Leap.
-Oh boy.)

 The Naval Criminal Investigative Service is a federal law enforcement agency operating from 140 locations in the world.
 Special agents for the largely civilian organization are charged with criminal investigations (obviously), counterterrorism, and counter-intelligence.
 It was founded as the Office of Naval Intelligence, and at the time was responsible for gathering information on foreign vessels, passengers, bodies of water, and naval infrastructure.
 During World War I, its mission expanded to espionage and sabotage.
 Today, it’s a cash cow for CBS.

 8. If not for the Navy, James T. Kirk would have been captain of the USS Yorktown.